NikhilInampudi/LeagueOfLegends-Analysis/README.md

 1. **Data Extraction:** Using the Riot Games API to fetch player data, including match history, champion performance, and other relevant statistics.

-2. **Data Cleaning/Transformation:** Converting the extracted data into a dataframe object and changing data types so format is suitable for analysis and predictive modeling.
+2. **Data Transformation:** Converting the extracted data into a dataframe object and changing data types so format is suitable for analysis and predictive modeling.

 3. **Exploratory Data Analysis (EDA):** Performing initial analysis to understand the data distribution, identify trends, and generate insights.
 Creating visual representations of the data to better understand player performance, champion usage, and win/loss ratio.